Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 ### Audit / External Review

 **Audit / External Review** is a separate Business Entity, not a Project status.
 It may have explicit object scope or criteria-based scope and may involve one or many Projects / Funding Agreements.

+### Operational Restrictions, Suspension and Case-Specific Exceptions

+Operational Restrictions are a separate dynamic management-control layer over an `Active` Project.
+They are universal and are not limited to Funding Delay.
+They may be introduced, changed or removed during the life of an Active Project for an applicable management reason.

+A restriction may constrain, where relevant:

+- expenditure / commitment type or category;
+- amount;
+- date / period;
+- specific classes of expenditure initiation;
+- another explicitly modeled operational scope.

+Operational Restrictions govern **new expenditure initiatives and new obligations**.
+They do not automatically cancel, invalidate or stop performance of obligations that were already validly created before the restriction.

+An expenditure initiative that already exists but has not yet reached the applicable obligation-forming event must be suspended when a new Project restriction prohibits it.
+For Procurement, the established example is: if the supplier contract has not yet been signed, the affected Procurement Request / execution path is suspended; a signed existing obligation continues through fulfillment, acceptance and payment.
+The equivalent obligation-forming point for other expenditure domains must be defined in the applicable domain process.

+`Suspended Requests` / equivalent queues are system views over the underlying expenditure objects, not separate parallel registers.
+The source object retains the suspension state/reason, the causal link to the Project restriction, the date/time and relevant history.
+Post-Award, PI and responsible operational offices must be able to see affected suspended items according to their role/context.

+Head of Post-Award has cross-project operational visibility over expenditure initiatives needed to administer Project restrictions and may grant a **case-specific exception** to one suspended initiative without removing the Project-wide restriction.
+The exception requires a mandatory `Reason`, does not require a separate approval, and must be fully audit-logged.

+A case-specific exception applies only to the relevant overrideable Operational Restriction.
+It does not bypass Hard Business Validation.

 ---